-On December 15, 1995, the Board of Directors unanimously approved, subject to the approval of HEICO's shareholders, an amendment to the 1993 Stock Option Plan to increase the number of shares issuable pursuant to the Plan by 138,390 shares to 325,000 shares.
-As noted above, only 84 shares currently remain eligible for grant under this Plan.
-A copy of the entire text of HEICO's 1993 Stock Option Plan, indicating the increase in the number of shares, is attached to this Proxy Statement as Exhibit A. The foregoing summary of the 1993 Stock Option Plan and principal provisions of the proposed amendments is qualified in its entirety by reference to the attached full text of the proposed revised 1993 Stock Option Plan.
+On December 13, 1996, the Board of Directors unanimously approved, subject to the approval of HEICO's shareholders, an amendment to the 1993 Stock Option Plan to increase the number of shares issuable pursuant to the Plan by 265,076 shares to 855,000 shares and limit the number of stock options which may be granted to any individual employee in any given year.
+As noted above, only 4,257 shares currently remain eligible for grant under this Plan.
+A copy of the entire text of HEICO's 1993 Stock Option Plan marked to indicate these changes is attached to this Proxy Statement as Exhibit A. The foregoing summary of the 1993 Stock Option Plan and principal provisions of the proposed amendment is qualified in its entirety by reference to the attached full text of the proposed revised 1993 Stock Option Plan.